-At least one pre-approved program leader in an External Audit Pre-Approved Program must be a licensed public accountant.
-Further, they must ensure Students in preapproved external audit programs are under the overall supervision of a licensed public accountant while meeting their chargeable hour requirements.
+At least one pre-approved program leader in an External Audit Pre-Approved Program must be a licensed public accountant unless the pre-approved program leader is a person that is not required to be licensed in accordance with the Public Accounting Act, 2004 section 3(2).
+Further, they must ensure Students in preapproved external audit programs are under the overall supervision of a licensed public accountant or a person who is exempt from licensure in accordance with the Public Accounting Act, 2004 section 3(2) while meeting their chargeable hour requirements.